Skip to Content

 2. An improvement component that processes the input using the feedback to create a better output

-1. Use the evaluation component (EvaluateFn) to analyze the output and decide if further improvements are necessary.
+1. It calls the evaluation component (EvaluateFn) to review the current output and determine if further improvements are needed.

 Implementing self-reflection

-Now that you’ve seen the pattern and the helper function for doing self-reflection, let’s implement it.
-The example below shows how to use the createReflectionLoop function to evaluate and improve text.
+Now that you’ve seen the pattern and the helper component for doing self-reflection, let’s implement it.
+The example below shows how to use the Reflection component to evaluate and improve text.

 Step 1: Define the evaluation component

 First, you need to define the component that will be used to evaluate the text.
-As its designed above, the evaluation component needs to return a string, feedback, and a boolean, continueProcessing.
+The evaluation component needs to return a string, feedback, and a boolean, continueProcessing.

 To get good results, you’ll need to provide useful instructions on what feedback to provide.
 In this example, we focus on trying to make the text sound more authentic and less AI-generated.